-- (28g) Member States should ensure that the purpose and scope of any licence granted as a result of these mechanisms, as well as the possible users, should always be carefully and clearly defined in national legislation or, if the underlying legislation is a general provision, in the licensing practices applied as a result of such general provisions, or in the licences granted.
-The ability to operate a licence under these mechanisms should also be limited to organisations which are either owned or controlled by their right holder members or which operate on a not for profit basis, regulated by national law implementing Directive 2014/26/EU. - (28h) Given the different traditions and experiences with extended collective licensing across Member States and their applicability to rightholders irrespective of their nationality or their Member State of residence, it is important to ensure transparency and dialogue at Union level about the practical functioning of these mechanisms, including as regards the effectiveness of safeguards for rightholders, their usability and the potential need to lay down rules to give such schemes cross-border effect within the internal market.
+- (28g) Member States should ensure that the purpose and scope of any licence granted as a result of these mechanisms, as well as the possible uses, should always be carefully and clearly defined in legislation or, if the underlying legislation is a general provision, in the licensing practices applied as a result of such general provisions, or in the licences granted.
+The ability to operate a licence under these mechanisms should also be limited to collective rights management organisations which are subject to national law implementing Directive 2014/26/EU. - (28h) Given the different traditions and experiences with extended collective licensing across Member States and their applicability to rightholders irrespective of their nationality or their Member State of residence, it is important to ensure transparency and dialogue at Union level about the practical functioning of these mechanisms, including as regards the effectiveness of safeguards for rightholders, their usability, the effect on rightsholders who are not members and/or who are nationals of, or resident in, another Member State, the impact on the cross border provision of services, including the potential need to lay down rules to give such schemes cross-border effect within the internal market.
 To ensure transparency, information about the use of such mechanisms under this Directive should be regularly published by the Commission.
 Member States that have introduced such mechanisms should therefore inform the Commission about relevant national legislation and its application in practice, including scopes and types of licensing introduced on the basis of general legislation, the scale of licensing and the collective management organisations involved.
 Such information should be discussed with Member States in the contact committee referred to in Article 12(3) of Directive 2001/29/EC.
-The Commission should publish a report by 31 December 2020 on the use of such mechanisms in the Union and their impact on licensing and rightholders.
+The Commission should publish a report by 10 April 2021 on the use of such mechanisms in the Union and their impact on licensing and rightholders, on the dissemination of cultural content and on the cross-border provision of services in the area of collective management of copyright and related rights, and competition.